TamasPalfi/User-stories/README.md

    - Node.js receives input and validates it is the same as amount charged

 ### 8. Member Fails to Enter Correct Charge Before Expiration

-Alex doesn’t enter amount in time and is blocked from account.
-When Alex tries to access *Members Only*, they will be directed to a page telling them to send another charge.
-System tells credit card system to send another charge between $0.20 and $0.45.
-Credits card system sends another random charge.
-System sends Alex another email.
-System starts a timer for 3 days.
-Alex logs into their bank account and sees the charge from *Members Only*.
-Alex selects the button on email and is redirected to *Members Only*.
-Alex enters amount in and is either allowed back to website or entered the wrong amount.
+Alex does not enter the correct charge amount before expiration (3 days), and is blocked from using *Members Only*.
+When Alex tries to access *Members Only*, they are directed to a page asking to send an additional charge.
+Alex selects "Confirm" button.
+Alex's credit card is charged a random amount between $0.20 and $0.45.
+Alex receives another email and selects the link within the email.
+They are redirected to *Member's Only* where they enter the correct charge amount.
+Alex's use of *Members Only* is restored.
 - Non-Functional Aspects:
    - Node.js backend sends automated credit card charge using Stripe.js
    - Web Server receives charge amount input